BuzzFeed Unmasks Mastermind Who Urged Peter Thiel To Destroy Gawker - Slashdot

 And if they stuck to issues that pertained to free speech then said billionaire would never have had a chance.

 Exploit in court?
-Gawker was wrong (Score:4, Interesting)
+Gawker was wrong (Score:5, Interesting)

-Yeah, they kinda did (Score:4, Informative)
+Yeah, they kinda did (Score:5, Interesting)

 I keep saying this, but Theil didn't hate Gawker for outing him (he's a billionaire, at his level there are no consequences actual crimes let alone legal behavior), he hated them for writing stories about his shady business dealings.
 Gawker did a lot of tabloid journalism but they used it to fund a lot of real journalism; a tradition as old as journalism itself.
 What we old folk used to call muckracking.